-The level of the water table is a very important factor in the depth of an excavation.
+The level of the water table is a very important factor in the depth of excavation.
 An installation where water is present in the hole is called a wet-hole installation.
-In this type of installation, the contractor needs to pump out water so that the water level doesn’t go higher than the top of the backfill bedding.
-Once the tank is ballasted and backfilled completely, ground-water can be allowed to return to the excavation.
+In this type of installation, the contractor needs to pump out the water so that the water level doesn’t go higher than the top of the backfill bedding.
+Once the tank is ballasted and backfilled completely, ground water can be allowed to return to the excavation.
 This prevents tank flotation.

 The excavation bottom needs to be uniform and free of large rocks in order to lay a proper backfill.
 At the same time, the bottom can’t be too soft, at the risk of the tank settling and sinking in the soil.
 In this case, a concrete slab or other stabilizing material may be installed under the backfill in order to provide support.

 Will there be vehicle traffic on top of the tank?
 This is very common in underground petroleum fuel tank installations at fueling stations.
 In this case, concrete or another stabilizing material is installed under the backfill for support.

 The material a tank is made out of, as well as its contents, both have an effect on the excavation.
 A tank may require a specific anchoring system to prevent flotation if it’s material/contents make it more prone to flotation.